Best Cloud Accounting Software for Small Businesses (Updated for 2021)

 Quickbooks are one of the largest and the earliest small business accounting software providers in the world developed by Intuit.
 The software offers multiple features even in their most cost-effective package, and sole traders and freelancers can use this package to track their income.
 Moreover, QuickBooks is helping small businesses with creating invoices, cash flow insights, tracking business performance, running payroll and much much more.
 Previously their pricing started from £12 per month.

-For the year 2021, QuickBooks has already updated its services and products, and a few of their other products will be launched soon.
-The competitive spirit and value addition makes QuickBooks a major competitor for Xero.
+For the year 2021, QuickBooks has already updated its services and products, and a few of its other products will be launched soon.
+The competitive spirit and value addition make QuickBooks a major competitor for Xero.
 Some of the accounting software solutions soon to be offered will include more streamlined payments, and businesses will soon be able to accept multiple payment methods in the QuickBooks Self Employed package.
-Moreover, you and your clients will soon have access to mileage tracking through QuickBook.
+Moreover, you and your clients will soon have access to mileage tracking through QuickBooks.
 The subscription prices are the same as last year, starting from £12 per month but you can now get all packages at reduced prices for the first few months.
+To maximise the value addition, most businesses outsource their accounting to Expert Accountants for QuickBooks.

 3. Sage One